-Multicast-Only (for multicast enabled) Selecting this checkbox will force the transmission of this stream only in multicast.
+Multicast-Only (for Selecting this checkbox will force the transmission of this stream only in multicast. multicast enabled) Selecting this checkbox will force the transmission of this stream only in muticast.
 Enable Encryption Select this checkbox to encrypt the Input stream.
 For more information, see Encrypting an Input Stream in Zixi Broadcaster Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.
 Select the radio button for the desired storage type and then fill in the relevant parameters.
 Destination Type Record to disk - the recording is saved on the local disk.
 It is possible to record to an external destination by replacing the default storage location with a symbolic link.
 To learn more, see Using an External Storage section. • Record to S3 - the file is saved to your AWS S3 Bucket.
-Record to Disk Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
+Record to Disk Parameters Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
-The file name pattern can include any string and up to five variables listed below.
+File Name The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: Template %S=stream id - optional. - %Y=year - optional %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.